Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Increased Fuel Efficiency

 In addition to improving air quality, regularly changing the engine air filter can also lead to increased fuel efficiency.
-The engine air filter is responsible for filtering out dirt, debris, and other particles from entering the engine’s combustion chamber.
+The is responsible for filtering out dirt, debris, and other particles from entering the engine’s combustion chamber.
 A clogged or dirty air filter can restrict airflow to the engine, causing it to work harder and consume more fuel to maintain performance.

 By replacing the as recommended by your vehicle manufacturer, usually every 15,000 to 30,000 miles, you can ensure that your engine is receiving the clean air it needs to operate efficiently.
 This can result in improved gas mileage, saving you money on fuel costs in the long run.